Audi Urbansphere Is an Autonomous Electric Commuter

 The concept also uses rear-axle steering and is equipped with 24-inch wheels and adaptive air suspension.
 Audi says it provides “outstanding comfort without noticeable body movement on city highways and the uneven, often patched asphalt of inner cities”.

 The same 120 kWh battery supplies power as in the Urbansphere, which offers a range of up to 466 miles.
-Audi says the battery can be charged at up to 270 kW, which would charge it from 5% to 80% in less than 25 minutes.
+Audi says the battery can be charged at up to 270 kW, which would set it from 5% to 80% in less than 25 minutes.

-Although the Urbansphere is aimed at the Chinese automotive market and the country’s megacities, Audi says the model is designed for use anywhere globally.
+Although the Urbansphere is aimed at the Chinese automotive market and the country’s megacities, Audi says the model is designed for use globally.

 Sike Guse, Audi’s head of brand and communications strategy, said: “The idea was to develop it in China specifically for Asian metropolises, but we believe this concept could also be helpful for other megacities around the world.